ocripps24/netflix-clone/README.md

 I have also reviewed the original developers source code for the project here: https://github.com/KalleHallden/Netflix_Clone

-The objective was to develop some exposure to the exciting new Flutter framework whilst practicing my processes along the way
+The objective was to develop some exposure to the exciting new Flutter framework whilst practicing my processes along the way.

+You can find a video showing my version here: https://youtu.be/S_WRuDTjXjw

 ## Instructions